ando3pan/apo/README.md

 * config/routes matches url's to its respective controller (and action within the controller)

-    *`match '/user/:id',            to: 'user#show',          via: [:get],          as: 'user'` *'/user/:id' will go to the show action within the user controller, which will show the profile of the user with the specified id.
-The profile page will be displayed according to the app/views/user/show.html.erb file.
+>>`match '/user/:id',            to: 'user#show',          via: [:get],          as: 'user'`

+>>'aporhopi.org/user/:id' will go to the show action within the user controller, which
+>>will show the profile of the user with the specified id.

+>>The profile page
+>>will be displayed according to the app/views/user/show.html.erb file.

 * app/controllers/ contains all the controller files, each of which define related actions.